Ritidube/Introduction-to-Generative-Artificial-Intelligence-CSET419-/LAB2/README.md

               Generate 100 synthetic images.

-              Evaluate the GAN using FID and Inception Score.
+              Evaluate the GAN using Inception Score.

               Perform a visual comparison of real and generated images.